Types of control on arrival according to means of travel

 If you travel by air:

 -You have been vaccinated against COVID 19.
+See more information here.

--You have had a negative test result.
+– You have had a test with a negative result.

 – You have recovered from COVID 19.

 Young people between 12 and 18 years of age who have received a single dose of the vaccine may travel to Spain with a PCR/antigen test certificate.
 Children under 12 years of age are not required to present these certificates.

 3. If you come from a country/area outside the EU/EEA, persons travelling for tourism are allowed entry with a Vaccination Certificate or Recovery Certificate recognised for this purpose by the Ministry of Health.